Globski/alx-interview/0x03-log_parsing/README.md

 - **Data Processing**: Understand how to parse strings and aggregate data.
 - **Regular Expressions**: Validate and extract specific patterns from the logs.
 - **Dictionaries**: Use to count occurrences and summarize data.
-- **Exception Handling**: Implement to ensure robustness of the code.

 ## Tasks